Emilio Carrión

 The Engineer as Evaluator

-There's a line from Anthropic's post that stuck with me: "The space of interesting harness combinations doesn't shrink as models improve.
+A line from the Anthropic post: "The space of interesting harness combinations doesn't shrink as models get better.
 It moves."

 Generation is commodity.
 Verification is craft.